Colossal Baroque: Background

 Some of the roots of the Colossal Baroque style were in the opulent Florentine Intermedii of the 16th century, commissioned and attended by the powerful Medici family.
 La Pellegrina, performed for the wedding of Ferdinand de' Medici to the French princess, Christine of Lorraine, in 1589, featured music for up to seven choirs, by Cristofano Malvezzi in Intermedio VI.

 Yet another city that cultivated large sonorities was Rome.
 Composers there were not as adventurous with harmony and rhythm as the Venetians, but they had spacious churches with elaborate interiors which demanded music to match.
 Composers such as Orazio Benevoli, who began his career in Rome, helped spread the style elsewhere, especially across the Brenner Pass into the Austrian lands.

 In the Austrian area, multi-part pieces were written for special occasions but not always published.
 There is a long list of missing and incomplete works by Giovanni Valentini, (some in 17 choirs), Priuli, Bernadi, (the mass for consecration of Salzburg Cathedral used 16 choirs), and others.
 Some of Valentini's trumpet parts survive; they have few changes of note, and many rests.
-It is possible that the brass may have made dovetailed mass volume answering phrases in a multichoir texture similar to the effects exploited by Giovanni Gabrieli and the other composers of the Venetian School.
+It is possible that the brass may have made dovetailed mass volume answering phrases in a multi-choir texture similar to the effects exploited by Giovanni Gabrieli and the other composers of the Venetian School.

 Pieces were typically in 12 or more parts but there is evidence that the polychoral aspects did not always involve wide spacing.
 For example, in Ugolini's Exultate Omnes there are trio passages for all the sopranos, tenors and altos from each choir together.
 This would have been impractical if the singers were widely separated, due to the physical limitation imposed by the speed of sound.
 On the other hand, some pieces were very likely to have been performed with singers and players distributed widely, in venues such as Salzburg Cathedral; for maximum effect and practicality, much of this music was antiphonal or exploited echo effects.

 Orazio Benevoli became confused with Heinrich Biber and Stefano Bernardi in the celebrated mixup over the authorship of the Missa Salisburgensis, now assigned to Biber and provisionally dated to 1682.

 Works we may consider to be examples of the Colossal Baroque style were frequently ceremonial works, composed for special occasions (coronations, weddings, religious festivals, municipal functions, victory celebrations, et cetera).
 These works were frequently performed with unusually large musical forces.
 From time to time the scores of such works may have been presented to the aristocrat hosting or the subject of the event.
 As a result, many scores of large-scale 16th- and 17th-century works have been lost.
 Heinrich Schütz composed a musical setting of Psalm 136, Danket dem Herren, denn er ist freundlich which included three vocal choirs, 12 cornetti and 18 trumpets.
 This score is also now lost.